 Intelligent Data Analytics Lab

-Swinburne’s Intelligent Data Analytics Lab focuses on the research and applications of artificial intelligence techniques for tackling versatile real-world data analysis tasks across various fields with the aim of facilitating the data-to-discovery or data-to-decision process, especially in the context of big data.
+The Intelligent Data Analytics Lab focuses on the research and applications of artificial intelligence techniques for tackling versatile real-world data analysis tasks across various fields.
+The Lab aims to facilitate the data-to-discovery or data-to-decision process, especially in the context of big data.

 Swinburne’s intelligent data analytics experts are investigating innovative ways to identify, extract and integrate intelligence from data to enable organisations to act on opportunities to improve their productivity, economic growth and sustainability.